Caring for someone with disability can be tiring, both physically and emotionally. The support of family, friends and community services is important.

 - Independent Living Centres, which have products and equipment to help manage disabilities in daily life.

 The Disability Gateway assists people with a disability, their families and carers, to find and access trusted information and services.
-The service is open to all Australians living with a disability, whether they are a National Disability Insurance Scheme (NDIS) participant or not.
+The service is open to all Australians with disability, whether they are a National Disability Insurance Scheme (NDIS) participant or not.